Go Back

 Notes

-A note on measuring: use a kitchen scale.
+On measuring: Use a kitchen scale.
 Volume measurements like cups and tablespoons are not precise enough for bread.
 Weight is the only way to get consistent results.